Featured · client work

 Almost every time, the platform is not the problem.

 A website, as a piece of software, has three jobs.
 Render fast enough that people do not bounce.
 Let the owner change copy without calling a developer.
 Track what is happening well enough to inform the next change.
 Every competent platform shipped in the last ten years can do these three things.
 Wix can.
 Squarespace can.
 WordPress with a reasonable theme can.
-Framer, Webflow, Shopify, Carrd, even a hand-coded site made by a nephew in 2019 — any of them, set up with basic care, will meet the bar.
+Framer, Webflow, Shopify, Carrd, even a hand-coded site made by a nephew in 2019.
+Any of them, set up with basic care, will meet the bar.

 What these platforms cannot do is decide what the site should say.
 And that is almost always where the problem actually is.